What is Pediatric Anaphylaxis?

 - Tree nuts

-Due to its life-threatening nature and its rapidity, anaphylaxis is an emergency condition that will require a 911 call.
-Your child needs immediate medical attention.
-Prompt treatment and appropriate therapy will lessen the symptoms and save your child’s life.
+Prompt treatment and appropriate therapy will lessen the symptoms of anaphylaxis and may save your child's life.

 What are the signs and symptoms of Pediatric Anaphylaxis?

 During an anaphylactic reaction, the body’s immune system releases a flood of chemicals.
-This can cause anaphylactic shock, when blood pressure suddenly drops and breathing airways narrow.
-Breathing and heartbeat can both stop.
-That’s why it is critical to get your child to an emergency room right away.
+This can cause anaphylactic shock, which may include symptoms such as narrowing of breathing airways an/or a drop in blood pressure.
+Anaphylactic shock may be life-threatening, so it requires immediate treatment.
+It is important to administer life-saving epinephrine and get your child to an emergency room right away.

 The rapidly developing symptoms include: